Europe in photos before World War I

 Luxurious liners rule the seas

-Before World War I, the rich traveled on luxurious ocean liners made in Britain, Germany, France, and in Northern Ireland, where the Titanic and Olympic were built side by side from 1909 to 1911 by more than 15,000 workers.
+Before World War I, the rich traveled on luxurious ocean liners made in Britain, Germany, France, and Northern Ireland, where the Titanic and Olympic were built side by side from 1909 to 1911 by more than 15,000 workers.
 Eight workers were killed during the construction.
 The war would slow passenger ocean travel considerably, particularly after the Lusitania was torpedoed by a German U-boat in 1915.

 Paris builds its metro